gilf/ngConfig/README.md

 var myapp = angular.module('myapp', ['ngConfig']);
 ```

-### config service
+### configuration service
-Use the APIs that the config service exposes to use your configuration.
+Use the APIs that the configuration service exposes to use your application configuration.
-In the API you have three functions:
+In the API you have four functions:
 * init(): initializes the configuration service.
-By default, the configuration service will look a file called config.json with all your configurations under a config folder -'config/config.json'.
+  If you are loading the configuration from file, by default the configuration service will look a file called config.json which exists in a config folder -'config/config.json'.
   Usage example:

   ```js